Dylan Carlson Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Dylan Carlson (.405 on-base percentage in past 10 games, 83 points above season-long percentage), take on starter Logan Webb and the San Francisco Giants at Busch Stadium, Monday at 7:45 PM ET.
+On Tuesday, Dylan Carlson (.378 on-base percentage in past 10 games, 66 points above season-long percentage) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 7:45 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Reds.
+He had a hitless showing in his most recent game (0-for-4) against the Giants.

 Dylan Carlson Game Info & Props vs. the Giants